Battle of Anzio: Initial landings

 The landings began on January 22, 1944.

 Although resistance had been expected, as seen at Salerno during 1943, the initial landings were essentially unopposed, with the exception of desultory Luftwaffe strafing runs.

 By midnight, 36,000 soldiers and 3,200 vehicles had landed on the beaches.
 Thirteen Allied troops were killed, and 97 wounded; about 200 Germans had been taken as POWs.
-The 1st Division penetrated 2 miles inland, the Rangers captured Anzio's port, the 509th PIB captured Nettuno, and the 3rd Division penetrated 3 miles inland.
+The British 1st Division penetrated 2 miles inland, the Rangers captured Anzio's port, the 509th PIB captured Nettuno, and the US 3rd Division penetrated 3 miles inland.

 In the first days of operations, the command of the Italian resistance movement had a meeting with the Allied General Headquarters: it offered to guide the Allied Force through the Alban Hills territory, but the Allied Command refused the proposal.

 After the landings

 It is clear that Lucas' superiors expected some kind of offensive action from him.
 The point of the landing was to turn the German defences on the Winter Line, taking advantage of their exposed rear and hopefully panicking them into retreating northwards past Rome.
 However, Lucas instead poured more men and material into his tiny bridgehead, and strengthened his defences.

-Winston Churchill was clearly displeased with this action.
+Churchill was clearly displeased with this action.
 He said: "I had hoped we were hurling a wildcat into the shore, but all we got was a stranded whale".

 Lucas' decision remains a controversial one.
 Noted military historian John Keegan wrote, "Had Lucas risked rushing at Rome the first day, his spearheads would probably have arrived, though they would have soon been crushed.
-Nevertheless he might have 'staked out claims well inland."
+Nevertheless, he might have 'staked out claims well inland."
 However, "Lucas did not have confidence in the strategic planning of the operation.
 Also, he could certainly argue that his interpretation of his orders from Clark was not an unreasonable one.
 With two divisions landed, and facing two or three times that many Germans, it would have been reasonable for Lucas to consider the beachhead insecure."
 But according to Keegan, Lucas's actions "achieved the worst of both worlds, exposing his forces to risk without imposing any on the enemy."